-a.
-Identify different parts of the polarizing microscope.
+- a.
+Identify different parts of the polarizing microscope. - b.

-- b.
 Differentiate the optical properties of minerals. - c.
 Identify rock-forming minerals in thin sections. - d.
 Identify the double refraction that characterize anisotropic minerals. - e.
 Identify the minerals according to their optical properties

+Unit/Chapter Unit 1: Polarizing microscope and its accessories

+1

-Unit/Chapter No of Classes Unit 1: Polarizing microscope and its accessories 1 Unit 2: Identification of minerals based on their different optical properties 23 6.
-Instructional Strategies:
+Unit 2: Identification of minerals based on their different optical properties

+23